Government Bridge: Current bridge 1872

-The current Government Bridge, the fourth crossing of the Mississippi in the area, was built in 1896 at the same location and used the same piers as the 1872 structure.
-A twin double-deck bridge which carries rail (top level) and road traffic (bottom level), it has two train tracks to eliminate what had become a rail-traffic bottleneck.
+The bridge was rebuilt in 1896, as a twin double-deck bridge which carries rail (top level) and road traffic (bottom level), it has two train tracks to eliminate what had become a rail-traffic bottleneck.
 The bridge was designed by Ralph Modjeski and built by the Phoenix Bridge Company, and was the first bridge designed by Modjeski.
-On March 2, 1895, Congress authorized the War Department to build the new bridge.
+On March 2, 1895, Congress authorized the War Department to build the new structure.
 A 2006 stress test indicated that the bridge used only "10 to 12 percent" of its service life, and was listed as part of a proposed rail trail.
 The height restriction of 11 feet on the lower deck means that many trucks have been damaged in an attempt to cross the bridge.
 It has gained the nickname "Truck-eating bridge" from the incidents reported.
 Another nearby bridge in Davenport also has this nickname.

 In 1940, the trolley tracks were converted into extra vehicular lanes.

 In 1956, a steam-powered train was brought to the Quad Cities to celebrate the 100th anniversary of the first bridge's completion.
 The train pulled dining cars that included dignitaries from Rock Island to Davenport.

 In 1960, the bridges southwest approach was reconstructed.

 On February 22, 2006 (50 years later), a dinner was held at RiverCenter to mark the 150th anniversary of the bridge.
 The dinner re-enacted a similar event that was held on February 22, 1854, which celebrated the completion of the Rock Island railroad.

 The Quad Cities again celebrated the 150th anniversary of the bridge completion from Thursday September 14 to Sunday September 17, 2006 in a festival that included "steam locomotive excursions, riverboat rides, canoe and kayak races, a story-telling festival and a unique 'ghost bridge' display".

 In 1965, the bridge closed when the Davenport approach was flooded in the record-setting Upper Mississippi flood of that year.

 On May 2, 2019, the bridge and several others in the Quad Cities region were closed to all traffic due to severe flooding of the Mississippi and Rock Rivers and a levee breach in Davenport.
 The bridge was reopened on May 8.
 On July 10, 2019, the bridge closed for a day after a train derailed.
 The bridge and gates reopened a day after it closed.